Specialized Treatment Programs

 For child welfare or delinquent children with severe emotional disturbances who may be exiting from a psychiatric hospital or residential program.
 We work with a collaborative partner to provide in-home services, training and support to the child, birth family and foster family to enable the child to thrive in the community.

 Youth Assistance Program

 A 10-week course for at-risk middle school aged children and their families living in the city of Dearborn Heights.
 The program offers individual and group sessions designed to improve social and conflict resolution skills and also prevent drug abuse and other behaviors that may lead to high school drop out.

-- Children are place in foster care when their family is in crisis and their safety becomes a concern
+- Children are placed in foster care when their family is in crisis and their safety becomes a concern

 - Children are placed in a licensed home, and during this time services are provided to both children and family

-- Vista Maria needs licensed home to take care of boys and girls ages 0 – 17
+- Vista Maria needs licensed homes to take care of boys and girls between the ages of 0 – 17

 Journey to Success